rossigee/bitnodes-hardware/README.md

 1. Your Bitnodes Hardware will take a couple hours to sync up with the latest blocks from the network.
 1. Once synced, your Bitnodes Hardware will start to verify and relay new transactions and blocks.

+**WARNING: DO NOT UNPLUG THE POWER CORD FOR YOUR BITNODES HARDWARE BEFORE STOPPING THE BITCOIN CLIENT GRACEFULLY FROM THE ADMINISTRATION PAGE.
+FAILURE TO STOP BITCOIN CLIENT GRACEFULLY WILL RESULT IN DATABASE CORRUPTION WHICH WILL LIKELY REQUIRE FRESH DOWNLOAD OF THE ENTIRE BLOCKCHAIN FROM THE NETWORK.**

 ## Port Forwarding
 Port forwarding must be configured on your router to allow incoming connections to your Bitnodes Hardware.
 Look for **Port Forwarding** page or similar in your router administration page and add the entries as shown in the table below.